-Here are three simple ways to communicate with other FamilySearch users when you use the Family Tree.
+Here are some simple ways to communicate with other FamilySearch users when you use the Family Tree.

 By far, your most important form of communication on the Family Tree is to record why you think the information you have added is correct.
 Whenever you enter or edit information, you’ll see a box that says “Reason This Information Is Correct.”
 Take the time to explain the sources and reasoning that led you to enter this piece of information.
 Your reason statements become part of an ancestor’s profile and can help other descendants understand why a change was made and help them in their research.

 Not sure what to say?
 Here’s how to write an effective reason statement.
 (Remember to attach historical sources that support what you’re saying too!)

 On the profile pages of each of your ancestors is a Collaborate tab.
 Here, you have a place to add notes and have discussions.